Relative Gromov-Witten and maximal contact conics: Explicit computation of some relative GW invariants

 Using polynomial interpolation, these values imply that for $d\ge 3$,

 We checked that \eqref{eq:T22} and \eqref{eq:T23} match \eqref{eq:Tsn} for many values of $d$, using \cite{GROWI}.
 Using again interpolation, we see that

-In Introduction, we said that we plan to compute the number of maximal contact conics to any surface $Y\subset \mathbb P^3$ of degree $d$.
-This problem is equivalent to removing from $T_{3,2}(d)$ the contribution from non enumerative stable maps (e.g., double covers).
+In the introduction, we said that we plan to compute the number of maximal contact conics to any surface $Y\subset \mathbb P^3$ of degree $d$.
+This problem is equivalent to removing from $T_{3,2}(d)$ the contribution from non enumerative stable maps (e.g., double covers). \begin{rem} In Equation~\eqref{eq:P}, setting $m=n(s+1)-2$, $k=s-1$, and $j=0$, the polynomial $p_0(d)$ is constant, thus